Bodega Bay Fishing Report

 Northern California Weekly Fishing Report – Bodega Bay, San Francisco Bay, Tomales Bay & Fort Bragg

 Click any tile below for this week’s Bodega Bay fishing report.
-Additionally, you can find real-time updates from San Francisco Bay, Tomales Bay, and Fort Bragg.
-We post a fresh report every week we can get on the water—weather permitting—so you always know what’s biting, where, and why.
+We try post a fresh report every week we can get on the water—weather permitting—so you always know what’s biting, where, and why.
 Furthermore, our charter skippers deliver completely honest fishing reports.
 This includes big-number days, slow grinds, and everything in between.
 All helping you set realistic expectations before you book a trip.

 If you want a quick snapshot of peak seasons for salmon, rockfish, lingcod, halibut, tuna, and crab, then jump over to our What We Catch page for month-by-month highlights.